Astral-Cyrusa/TwilightImperium3-ShatteredAscension4.2-CompactRulebook/TwilightImperium3-ShatteredAscension4.2-CompactRulebook.md

 Until all planets that had units or Leaders landed on them or ships assigned to bombard them in the active System have been *resolved*, the active player chooses an unresolved planet and resolves it according to the following:

-***Note:*** *In what follows, "landed" troops, PDSs and Leaders refer to the troops, PDSs and Leaders that were landed on the planet being resolved.*
+***Note:*** *In what follows, "landed" ground units, PDSs and Leaders refer to the ground units, PDSs and Leaders that were landed on the planet being resolved.*

 <!-- ###### If the planet is *friendly*